rittikbasu/shouldreads/README.md

 ## getting started

-to get formulator up and running follow these simple steps:
+to get shouldreads up and running follow these simple steps:

 1. clone the repository:
    ```bash